ekinanp/reverse-translation/README.md

 If no log-file is provided, then the tool will default to using STDIN to read the log messages, and STDOUT to write their translations.

 NOTE: One key assumption in the tool is that the parameters are not translated, so it is highly unlikely that a parameter itself will be a part of the message in a foreign log file.
 For example, assume we have a log entry of the form "{0} errored on Node {1}!" whose translation is "Node {1} errored with {0}!", where {0} and {1} are the message's parameters.
 Then if the log message is of the form "Puppet errored on Node B errored on Node C", the tool will translate this to "Node B errored with Puppet errored on Node C", while another valid translation is "Node C errored with Puppet errored on Node B", i.e. the translation becomes ambiguous.
-So as counter-intuitive as it might be, please avoid running the CLI tool with English log files, as this risk becomes highly likely then!
+So as counter-intuitive as it might be, please avoid running the CLI tool with PO files that contain English translations (e.g. to test out some new feature in the tool).

 ## PO files